sc-ventures/cloudbreak-documentation/docs/security-kerberos.md

 | Kerberos Admin Password | The admin principal password. |
 | Confirm Kerberos Admin Password | The admin principal password. |

-4. After you have provided these parameters, click **CREATE CLUSTER** to create a cluster with Kerberos enabled.
+After you have provided these parameters, click **CREATE CLUSTER** to create a cluster with Kerberos enabled.

-With this option:
+When using the test KDC option:

-* Cloudbreak installs an MIT KDC instance on the master node.
+* Cloudbreak installs an MIT KDC instance on the Ambari server node.
 * Kerberos clients are installed on all cluster nodes, and the krb5.conf is configured to use the MIT KDC.
 * The cluster is configured for Kerberos to use the MIT KDC.
 Very basic Ambari KSON Kerberos descriptors are generated and used accordingly.

-Example kerberos-env JSON file:
+Example kerberos-env JSON descriptor file:

 <pre>{
       "kerberos-env" : {